On the estimation of spatial density from mobile network operator data

 from where the logarithm

-is obtained, up to an irrelevant (constant) additive term.
+is obtained (up to a constant additive term).

-The posterior distribution is obtained by the product of likelihood and prior distribution $\mathbb{P}(\bm{u})$.
-Accordingly, the logarithm of the posterior distribution equals the sum of the log-likelihood \eqref{eq:loglike0} and $\log \mathbb{P}(\bm{u})$.
+The posterior probability distribution is obtained by the product of likelihood and prior probability distribution $\mathbb{P}(\bm{u}; \bm{\alpha})$.
+Accordingly, the logarithm of the posterior distribution equals the sum of the log-likelihood given in Eq. \eqref{eq:loglike0} and $\log \mathbb{P}(\bm{u}; \bm{\alpha})$.
 Therefore, maximizing the (logarithm of) posterior distribution leads to maximizing the following function of $\bm \mu $ and $\bm u$